AnnabelPerry/slim-selection-simulations/README.md

             Required.
 Should be an integer or float.
         -out
             Required.
 Specifies the output file path.
+		-in
+			This should be the full path to two input files: non_overlapping_full_span_partition.tsv
+					Tab-separated file with the below header:
+						chrom	start	end	size	type

+			If you want to exactly reproduce the results of Akbari et al. 2026, set this variable as the full path to the "inputs" sub-directory of slim-selection-simulations/

     subset_recombination_map.py
         Note this script is run as part of simulate.sh.
 Subsets recombination rate